Grants and Scholarships

 Federal Pell Grants

 Federal Pell Grants are awarded to students who demonstrate exceptional financial need according to a federal need formula.
 The range of Federal Pell Grant in any year depends on appropriations made by Congress — for 2016-17, award amounts range from $598 to $5,815.

 FSEOG is a federal program administered by Bates.
 The program provides grants of up to $4,000 a year to students with exceptional financial need.
 Preference is given to Federal Pell Grant recipients.

 Students who live in certain states may qualify for scholarships or grants offered through their state higher education authority.
 Students should consult their high school guidance counselor or state scholarship office for eligibility and deadline information.

 Bates has a generous outside scholarship policy that rewards students who seek out and apply for these awards, and will not reduce the Bates grant in a package unless the combination of grant aid from all sources (Bates, federal, state or other) exceeds the student’s calculated cost of attendance.
 Outside scholarships can be used to reduce the loan and/or work components of a financial aid package or supplement the family contribution.
 Outside scholarships must be reported to ensure that financial aid awards remain in compliance with federal regulations and can be reported online through the Student Financial Services menu of the Garnet Gateway.

 Tuition Benefits Through a Parent’s Employer

-Tuition benefits received by an employer are included as components of the family contribution and directly reduce the Bates Scholarship.
-A tuition benefit cannot be used to replace a part of your family’s contribution.
+Tuition benefits received from an employer (usually a college or university) are considered resources that reduce financial need.
+A tuition benefit cannot be used to replace a family’s calculated contribution.